 Children are placed in additional provisions as necessary and particular to their individual needs.
 The provisions are whole school provisions where children receive what they need in order to maximise their progress and attainment, children in receipt of pupil premium are an integral part of this.
-The progress of children receiving Pupil Premium is monitored, as one of the vulnerable groups within the school, by the SENCo using school data and RAISE online data.
+The progress of children receiving Pupil Premium is monitored, as one of the vulnerable groups within the school, by the SENCo and the Headteacher using school data and nationally published data.

 - To close the gap between PP children and Non PP children

 - To enrich children’s lives with a variety of experiences and opportunities